camptocamp/c2cwsgiutils/README.md

 The profiler, even if configured, is actually disabled when the application starts.
 To enable it you must visit its page.

+If you want to use this feature, you must have the `linesman` package installed.

 ## DB sessions